equinixmetal-archive/docs-packet-legacy/guides/04-networking/06-route-bgp-with-bird.md

 ```Switch ID 94a841f3 - Dallas, TX (DFW2)
 ```

-_We we updating the BIRD config in the portal, as well as making this config type visibile in our metadata service._
+_We are updating the BIRD config in the portal, as well as making this config type visibile in our metadata service._

 # Step 7 - Restart BIRD